What Is An IP Address? A Comprehensive Guide To Internet Protocol

 With the explosion in the number of computers and other connected devices trying to connect to the internet in the past decades, it’s become increasingly clear that IPv4 cannot provide enough addresses for the growing demand.

 To give every connected device access to the World Wide Web, we need to make many more IP addresses available.
-That’s why IPv6 was created.
+That’s why IPv6 emerged.

 IPv6 uses eight groups of four hexadecimal characters to create new combinations for IP addresses.
 An IPv6 address might look something like this: